-Yellowing of silk pillowcases doesn't occur without a reason, and there are a couple of steps that can be taken to prevent that discoloration from happening:
+Yellowing of silk doesn't occur without a reason, and there are a couple of steps that can be taken to prevent that discoloration from happening:

 1. Regular Washing